glpi-project/docdev/source/codingstandards.rst

 Checking standards
 ------------------

-In order to check some stabdards are respected, we provide some custom `PHP CodeSniffer <http://pear.php.net/package/PHP_CodeSniffer>`_ rules.
+In order to check standards are respected, we provide a defaut configuration for `PHP CodeSniffer <http://pear.php.net/package/PHP_CodeSniffer>`_ rules.
 From the GLPI directory, just run:

 .. code-block:: bash